vitejs/vite/packages/plugin-legacy/README.md

 - **Type:** `boolean`
 - **Default:** `true`

-  Set to `true` to only output the legacy bundles that support all target browsers.
+  Set to `false` to only output the legacy bundles that support all target browsers.

 ## Dynamic Import